 Become more productive as an entrepreneur

 This week I had a number of new clients calling me for help, and all of them – without exception – struggle with this problem: they have too many ideas, and they don’t know where to start.
 They suffer from a ‘junk yard full of ideas in their head’, as I call it, and they have no idea which ones are the most valuable to focus on.
 Sounds familiar?
 You are not alone.
 Increasing productivity as a creative business owner is one of the main challenges I help my clients with.

 It is a very common issue amongst creatives, and not just the artistic types; this counts for most of you who have a business that you have created by yourself, and which stems from all the wonderful creative ideas in your head.
 Having a creative brain is a blessing and a cruse at the same time.

-Tips on increasing productivity for creatives
+Tips on increasing productivity as a creative business owner

 In this post, I share a few ways to stop the overwhelm